tower1ight/World/3.Rules, Systems, Handouts/Alchemist PC Handout.md

 You are unwelcome.
 Condescended to by unorganized unprepared outsiders.
 Pariahs of your homeland for an unseemly desire for clarity and independence.
 You've allowed the newcomers to call you alchemists, but [[tannia]] is the word you call yourself, a name, given to you long ago by tanniaxs, the great mother, a name, not permitted to roll over unforked tongues.
 You are small and none with any sense would call you weak.
 Standing in a sheildwall brothers and sisters locked together, you proudly wear draconic nobility on painted scales.

+"Aelons pawns negotiated a peace deal with signifier senak, returning what we know as an experimental germ variant stolen by their former general", *pausing for effect, your boss spits, holding to tasting the air with something like disdain*
+"raynault" you say stressing the T
-"Aelons pawns negotiated a peace deal with signifier senak, returning what we know as an experimental germ variant stolen by their former general", your boss says with disdian raynault This does not indicate our confidence in the legitimacy of this peace, both parties know the humans will turn on us as soon as it is advantageous, that however, wont stop us from using this facade to our aid.
+"lets just say we dont have to be confident in this dThis does not indicate our confidence in the legitimacy of this peace, both parties know the humans will turn on us as soon as it is advantageous, that however, wont stop us from using this facade to our aid.
 You are to join the humans as an emissary to xylaan, learn what they know, keep what they know of us to a minimum, try to keep them alive as best you can.

 ## Cultural Values and Concepts